daokunzhang/SINE/README.md

 The format of the input network is as following:

-In the input file, the first line is the number of nodes ("node_num") and the number of node content attributes ("feat_num") seprated by whitespace:
+In the input file, the first line is the number of nodes ("node_num") and the number of node content attributes ("feat_num") separated by whitespace:

     node_num feat_num